Novonesis: Science Driving Sustainable Growth

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
 As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
 To put it simply, equity is the part of the company that belongs to its shareholders – like the portion of a house you truly own after paying off part of the mortgage.
 Growing equity over time means the company is becoming more valuable for its owners.
 So, when we track book value plus dividends, we’re essentially looking at how much value is being built for shareholders year after year.
-I don't have the growth rate from 2014 to 2015 as Finbox only provides data for the past ten years.
-Equity has grown in most years over the past decade, but it increased significantly in 2024 due to the merger between Novozymes and Chr.
-Hansen.
-This capital increase wasn’t a typical cash injection.
-Instead, it reflects how Novozymes issued new shares to complete the merger, which was finalized and registered on January 29, 2024.
-By doing this, Novozymes effectively absorbed Chr.
-Hansen, and Chr.
-Hansen’s shareholders became part owners of the combined company.
-This added a large amount to the equity line on the balance sheet without a direct inflow of cash - hence, the sharp rise.
+Novonesis' equity has generally been stable over the past decade, although the development looks unusual because of the merger between Novozymes and Chr.
+Hansen in 2024.
+The enormous increase of 480.7% that year does not mean the company suddenly created five times more value.
+Instead, it reflects that the two companies combined into one, with the assets and shareholder capital of both businesses being brought onto the balance sheet.
+The merger was completed by issuing new shares to Chr.
+Hansen's shareholders, who then became owners of the combined company, resulting in a much larger equity base.
+The small decline in 2025 should not be viewed as a sign of weakness.
+During the year, Novonesis generated a healthy profit, but part of that value was returned to shareholders through dividends and share buybacks, while currency movements also reduced the reported equity.
+As a result, total equity ended the year slightly lower despite the company remaining profitable.
+Looking ahead, I expect equity to increase over time as Novonesis continues to grow its earnings and retains part of those earnings in the business.
+However, the growth is unlikely to be as smooth as before because management may continue returning excess capital to shareholders through dividends and share buybacks.
+Therefore, occasional declines in equity should not necessarily be interpreted as a deterioration in the underlying business, especially for a company that generates strong cash flows and has attractive long-term growth opportunities.

 Debt